-For the RSUs vesting in March 2023: (i) vesting of one-third of each of the grants of time-based RSUs made in 2020 and 2021 (only the grant made in 2021 to Mr. Crady); and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2020 through December 31, 2022, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 10, 2020.
+For the RSUs vesting in March 2024: (i) vesting of one-third of each of the grants of time-based RSUs made in 2021 and 2022; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023, as described in more detail in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 8, 2021.

-For the RSUs vesting in March 2024: (i) vesting of one-third of each of the grants of time-based RSUs made in 2021; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023, as described in more detail in "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long Term Incentive Compensation - Performance-Based RSUs Granted in 2021."
+For the RSUs vesting in March 2025: (i) vesting of one-third of each of the grants of time-based RSUs made in 2022; and (ii) the target amount of performance-based RSUs eligible to vest as determined by the Compensation Committee for each executive officer contingent on the achievement of performance objectives related to Earnings before Credit, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2022 through December 31, 2024, as described in more detail in "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation-Performance-Based RSUs Granted in 2022."